-The call for the 11th application round is open.
-Deadline for applications is June 1, 2021.
-More information about the application round can be found in the section latest call here.
+The call for the 11th application round has closed.
+More information about the application round can be found in the section ‘latest call’ here.

 What is a Center of Excellence?